didrocks/codelab-ubuntu-tools/claat/parser/md/README.md

 - Feedback Link: A link to send users to if they wish to leave feedback on the codelab.
 - Analytics Account: A Google Analytics ID to include with all codelab pages.
+- Difficulty: An integer measuring the difficulty of this codelab.

 ## Title